 Note The choices provided for OS level represent the OS Level on which the binaries were compiled.
 Often the binaries will function perfectly on newer versions of the operating system.
-For example, Solaris 2.6 binaries also are used on Solaris 7 and Solaris 8 levels of the operating system.
-So, if you wish to install on a Solaris 8 system, choose the Solaris 2.6 binaries.
+For example, Solaris 2.6 binaries are also used on Solaris 7 and Solaris 8 levels of the operating system.
+Therefore, if you wish to install on a Solaris 8 system, choose the Solaris 2.6 binaries.

 - 5. Follow the prompts to complete the installation. - 6.
-On HP systems only-to unmount the CD-ROM: - Execute the pfs\umount command - Use the kill command to kill the following processes:
+On HP systems only-to unmount the CD-ROM: - Execute the pfs_umount command - Use the kill command to kill the following processes: